kovidgoyal/rapydscript-ng/README.md

    arguments, etc. There is no longer any kwargs decorator, as it is not needed.

+4. There is now a linter that checks for various problems in your code.
+Most of the checks are for unused/undefined names, like pyflakes.
+But, there are also many other checks for invalid or problematic code.

-4. The command line interface has been cleaned up with many new options and improved modularization/robustness.
+5. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically on Travis for continuous integration.
 I also took the opportunity to get rid of the dependencies on ```async``` and ```optimist```.